zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/data-importer-extension.md

 ## Introduction

+{{% alert color="info" %}}
+The Data Importer is available in [Studio Pro 10.6](/releasenotes/studio-pro/10.6/) and above.
+{{% /alert %}}

 The [Data Importer](https://marketplace.mendix.com/link/component/219833) allows you to import data from an Excel or comma-separated value (CSV) file.
 You can choose which sheet and columns to import, preview the data, and create a non-persistable entity (NPE) in your domain model that corresponds to your input.
 Then, you can import data into your app using the [Import Data from File](/refguide/import-data-from-file/) activity.

+The Data Importer Document can also be used as a source for creating [Import Mapping](/refguide/import-mappings/).
+This import mapping can import data from Excel/CSV file using the  [Import with Mapping](/refguide/import-mapping-action/) activity.

 {{% alert color="info" %}}
-The Data Importer is available in [Studio Pro 10.6](/releasenotes/studio-pro/10.6/) and above.
-{{% /alert %}}

-The Data Importer Document can also be used as a source for creating [Import Mapping] (/refguide/import-mappings/).
-This Import Mapping can import data from Excel/CSV file using the  [Import with Mapping](/refguide/import-mapping-action/) activity.

-{{% alert color="info" %}}
-This Data Importer Document as a source for Import Mapping is available from [Studio Pro 10.18.0](/releasenotes/studio-pro/10.18/) and above.
+The Data Importer document as a source for import mapping is available from [Studio Pro 10.18.0](/releasenotes/studio-pro/10.18/) and above.
 {{% /alert %}}

 ### Typical Use Cases